ebussola/octobercms-feedback/README.md

 By default, and for convenience, it will also save the messages on the DB too. (you can disable it)

 After the installation, go to Settings > Channels (under Feedback's section).
-You will not notice that you already have one Channel configured.
+You will notice that you already have one Channel configured.
 It is the basic Channel that uses the Email and DB, sending for your Admin's email.
 Reconfigure as you want or create another one.

-Once configured, go to your page editor and add the Feedback Component.
+Once configured, go to your page editor (Menu CMS) and add the Feedback Component.

 Of course all snippets can be customized, they are used just to faster the development and to be used as a guide.